bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-08-04-newsletter.md

   are received, and outbound P2P messages are sent.
 The documentation also includes usage examples and guidelines for the addition of new tracepoints.

-- [Eclair #1893][] Different default relay fees for announced and unannounced channels FIXME:bitschmidty
+- [Eclair #1893][] allows separate configuration of feerates for [unannounced channels][topic unannounced channels], announced channels, and [trampoline][topic trampoline payments] relay minimums.
+This PR also sets different default relay feerates for unannounced channels (0.01%) in contrast to announced channels (0.02%).

 - [Rust-Lightning #967][] adds support for making [keysend-style spontaneous payments][keysend onion] via the